XHDF-TDT

-XHDF-TDT (channel 1) is the flagship station of Mexico's Azteca Uno television network, located in Mexico City.
+XHDF-TDT (channel 1) is the flagship station of Mexico's Azteca Uno television network in Mexico City, Mexico.
 Azteca Uno can be seen in most major cities in Mexico through TV Azteca's owned-and-operated transmitter network.
 XHDF provides HD programming to other transmitters and cable and satellite viewers.

 History

 Initial years of operation

 The concession for XHDF-TV was awarded in 1968 alongside that of XHTM-TV channel 8.
 The two stations were intended to come on in time for the 1968 Summer Olympics.
 While the first programs were broadcast on September 1 with the transmission of the fourth government report of President Gustavo Díaz Ordaz, full programs began with the opening of the Olympic Games on October 12.
 XHDF was owned by Organización Radio Centro through concessionaire Corporación Mexicana de Radio y Televisión, S.A. de C.V.
 The station had studios and a transmitter at the Torre Latinoamericana along with a second facility on Calle Mina in the historic center of Mexico City, but XHDF primarily broadcast filmed series with fewer resources than its Mexico City competitors.